 In early 1980, Braeden was hired to play the non-contract role of Victor Newman on the CBS daytime drama The Young and the Restless.
 The character was set to last for a minimum of eight weeks and no more than 26 weeks.

-However, Braeden so impressed the soap’s creator and head writer, William J Bell, that he re-scripted the character’s fate (an abusive Victor was to have been shot dead by his wife, Julia) and insisted that Braeden be placed on a longterm contract.
+However, Braeden so impressed The Young and the Restless’s creator and head writer, William J Bell, that he re-scripted the character’s fate (an abusive Victor was to have been shot dead by his wife, Julia) and insisted that Braeden be placed on a longterm contract.

 Braeden has received eight Daytime Emmy nominations – and snagged a win in the Outstanding Lean Actor category.
 He has also taken home the People’s Choice Award for Favorite Male Performer in a Daytime Serial.

 Soap Hub would like to wish Eric Braeden a very happy birthday and you can too by clicking on the Twitter link below.
-The Young and the Restless airs weekdays on CBS.
+The Young and the Restless (YR) airs weekdays on CBS.
 Check your local listings for airtimes.
+For more about what’s coming up in Genoa City, check out all the latest that’s been posted on Y&R spoilers, and for an in-depth look at the show’s history, click here.